kanaria69/Mainecoco/README.md

-## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?